 Connecting Generations reaches approximately 2,000 Delaware students each year through programs we deliver & support.

 A positive relationship can change a child’s life.
 We make positive relationships happen.

 One-to-one, school-based mentoring with a wide reach.
 Connecting Generations was created in 1990 by Robert A. Kasey, Jr., a retired DuPont executive who wanted to bring caring adults into the lives of young people.
 What started as a handful of mentors at a single school, has grown into a state-wide program that supports thousands of students at 100 schools throughout Delaware, including programs using high school students as mentors.

 We know mentoring works:

 - Over 70% of students improve behavior, attendance and/or grades.
-70%
+70% 70%

-Seasons of Respect has several components: our in-school workshop series for 4th, 5th and 7th grades; our Respect through the Arts after-school program and our new Character Climb Peer Helping program.
 These character education programs support efforts to improve school climate, enhance the Positive Behavior Support Programs (PBS) in schools, and assist schools in addressing Delaware’s anti bullying laws.

 Delaware students need additional support in school.
-In the 2014-15 school year, 35% of Delaware’s public school students were from low-income homes.
-That’s more than 47,000 students!
+In the 2021 school year, 17% of Delaware’s public school students were from low-income homes.
+That’s more than 35,000 students!